1 (866) 774-8800

 • Most of BOC basketry is transported by bicycle before it is actually packed to be shipped overseas.

 • Many of our weavers commute to work by bicycles or small motorbikes, and in general only travel a small distance to reach Baskets of Cambodia operations.
-The longest commutes are in our basketry regions where occasionally workers will commute by bicycle up to 9 miles each way.
+The longest commutes are in our basketry regions where occasionally workers will commute by bicycle or moto up to 12 miles each way, but typically mush less.

-• The designs themselves are not only unique in appearance, but are also designed to maximize shipping space.
-Many of our sets are nested to fit inside of one another or stack perfectly inside of one another.
+• The designs themselves are not only unique in style and appearance, but are also designed to maximize shipping space.
+Our baskets are all 100% nested to fit inside of one another or stack perfectly inside of one another.

 Product Disposal: